paulagarciaserrano/Programming-Air-Quality-in-Madrid/README.md

 5. Open Pycharm click open file and open our repository.

-6. Download the required libraries: matplotlib, pandas, datetime, pillow:
+6. Download the required libraries: matplotlib, pandas, DateTime, pillow:

    For this click on pycharm(top right) -> preferences -> Project -> Project Interpreter -> + (bottom left) and search for the      libraries mentioned above, select them and click install package in the bottom left.